Love The Diving Bell and the Butterfly? Readers share 100 books like The Diving Bell and the Butterfly...

 Penelope's book list on how to turn life’s tragedies into victories

-Penelope Chaisson Why did Penelope love this book?
+Penelope Chaisson Why Penelope loves this book

 I recommend this book because it places emphasis on women knowing their self-worth.
 This book also speaks about loving deeply and not having that love given back in return.
 I could identify with being in relationships that have made me feel unloved and unworthy.
 I could also identify with having that eye-opening moment when you come to the realization that you are this beautiful, gifted, wonderful human being worthy of having a person in your life who recognizes and truly appreciates you for all that you embody.
 The takeaway from this book I gained is to never love anyone more than you love yourself.

-By Rupi Kaur,
+By Rupi Kaur ,

 Why should I read it?